automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Archaeoceratops.md

 # Archaeoceratops
-## Description: Possibly the smallest ceratopsian that ever lived.
+## Possibly the smallest ceratopsian that ever lived.